 To be eligible for the JobBridge scheme you must be unemployed and:

-*Periods spent on the Back to Education Allowance, VTOS, FÁS/Fáilte Ireland training courses, Youthreach, FIT, Community Employment Schemes, Tús, the Rural Social Scheme, Back to Work Enterprise Allowance, Job Initiative or Job Assist may count towards meeting the eligibility of JobBridge, provided:
+*Periods spent on the Back to Education Allowance, VTOS, FÁS/Fáilte Ireland training courses, Youthreach, FIT, Momentum courses, Community Employment Schemes, Tús, the Rural Social Scheme, Back to Work Enterprise Allowance, Job Initiative or Job Assist may count towards meeting the eligibility criteria for JobBridge, provided:

 You cannot start the internship until your eligibility for JobBridge is confirmed by the Department of Social Protection – see ‘How to apply’ below.